-A significant component of burnout for travel nurses occurs when their work doesn’t align with their values — what you do day-in and day-out matters.
+A significant component of burnout for travelers occurs when their work doesn’t align with their values — what you do day-in and day-out matters.
 At the core, its crucial to feel as though our work contributes to our long-term goals.

 Real People.
 Real Relationships.
 Real Support.

 We believe in doing things differently.
 We want to do it better.
-So we asked ourselves and our nurses how to do that?
-By leveraging our passion for connection to help nurses determine (and reach) their career goals.
-At the center of it all, you’ll find real people: supportive recruiters, specialists to make your travel life easier, and a community of fellow travel nurses.
+So we asked ourselves and our travelers: how do we do that?
+By leveraging our passion for connection to help travelers determine (and reach) their career goals.
+At the center of it all, you’ll find real people: supportive recruiters, specialists to make your travel life easier, and a community of fellow travelers.
 You’ll also find resources, tools, and inspiration to keep you going when motivation falls short.

-- Inspiration: Do you need help remembering your passion for travel nursing?
-Read this — 3 stories from real nurses.
+- Inspiration: Do you need help remembering your passion for traveling?
+Read this — 3 stories from real travelers.

-- Resources: Did you know we have a Chaplain on staff to assist our nurses through the challenging times?
+- Resources: Did you know we have a Chaplain on staff to assist our travelers through the challenging times?
 Learn more here.